LSU-UE4/UE5-Level-Design/moving-platform/README.md

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

 Copy the jump ramps title by select both actors then **Alt** dragging a copy to the right.
-Call this new title `Moving Platform Title 1` & `Moving Platform Title 2`.
+Call this new title `MovingPlatformText1` & `MovingPlatformText2`.
 Add a folder called `Moving Platform`.
 Change the text to `Moving Platform` in both titles as well.
 Give yourself room to place a single moving platform under the title.

 ![Add moving platform title to level](images/.jpg)